porthd/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

    E.g. how to setup aliases via :file:`Services.yaml`, or how to use dependency injection in commands.

-   The following example will add a command named ``yourext:dothings``.
+   The following example will add a command named ``yourext:dothings`` to the list of command managed by the service ``console.command``.

    Register via DI in :file:`Configuration/Services.yaml`::